How To Be A Good Director. Tips & Advice.

 You tell Actor A, “You’re frustrated.” and Actor B, “You’re confused.”

-Feelings and emotions can be used as tools for refinement to tweak a performance to exactly the level you’re looking for, but they should never be used as the foundation of your direction.
+Feelings and emotions can be used as tools for refinement to tweak performance to exactly the level you’re looking for, but they should never be used as the foundation of your direction.

 Modeling Lines?
 Don’t, Just Don’t!